skstan256/startup/README.md

 [x] - done - 10% Application images.
 I added curved edges around my profile photo.

 **Notes**
+- My commits are inconsistent because my focus was on another CS lab for the first while
 - This application is meant to be used as a sidebar, not at full monitor width
 - The css is intentionally minimalist and not attention grabbing.
 Us ADHDers get distracted very easily by shiny formatting.
 - I still haven't figured out how to make the accordian bodies to collapse correctly.
 It's not my accordian specifically; even when I copy and paste the demos, it doesn't work...hopefully I'll get to the bottom of this eventually